 Peter is also a member of Edinburgh Infectious Diseases, the hub for infectious disease research in Edinburgh, a member and media spokesperson for the British Society for Immunology, as well as Fellow of the Royal Society of Biology and an Editor of the Journal of Medical Microbiology.

 Peter’s research interests lie in studying the human innate immune system with a view to developing novel therapeutics for infections.
-He is particularly interested in studying the activities of Cationic Host Defence Peptides (CHDP), principally in the context of viral respiratory infections, such as influenza and rhinovirus, as well as the Flaviviridae, Dengue Virus.
+He is particularly interested in studying the activities of Host Defence Peptides (HDP), principally in the context of viral infections, such as influenza and rhinovirus, as well as the Flaviviridae, Dengue Virus.
 He currently holds funding from the Medical Research Council on a project investigating HDP as novel therapeutic antivirals for dengue virus infection.

 This work is complemented by Peter’s collaborative work with Dr Craig Stevens, looking at novel peptide based therapeutics for the treatment of Crohn’s Disease and Inflammatory Bowel Disease.
 The role of autophagy, dysregulated cell death and the involvement of the cytoskeleton in the host cell response to infection in these inflammatory conditions has yet to be fully elucidated.

 Peter also has a long-standing interest in the impact of particulate air pollution on the immune system.
 Environmental pollutants such as nanoparticles have been demonstrated to have dramatic pro-inflammatory effects in humans, but the impact of these materials on innate immune responses has yet to be determined.